aptech/docs/docs/closeall.rst

 *list_of_handles* is a comma-delimited list of file handles.

-:func:`closeall` with no specified list of handles will close all files.
+`closeall` with no specified list of handles will close all files.
 The file handles will not be affected.
-The main advantage of using :func:`closeall` is ease of use; the file handles do not have to be specified, and one statement will close all files.
+The main advantage of using `closeall` is ease of use; the file handles do not have to be specified, and one statement will close all files.

-When a list of handles follows :func:`closeall`, all files are closed and the file handles listed are set to scalar 0.
-This is safer than :func:`closeall` without a list of handles because the handles are cleared.
+When a list of handles follows `closeall`, all files are closed and the file handles listed are set to scalar 0.
+This is safer than `closeall` without a list of handles because the handles are cleared.

 It is important to set unused file handles to zero because both `open` and